All Those Joe Blows and Jane Does

 It’s a (significantly) coarser version of something Mises described in Human Action:

 The direction of all economic affairs is in the market society a task of the entrepreneurs.
 Theirs is the control of production.
 They are at the helm and steer the ship.
 A superficial observer would believe that they are supreme.
 But they are not.
 They are bound to obey unconditionally the captain's orders.
 The captain is the consumer.
 Neither the entrepreneurs nor the farmers nor the capitalists determine what has to be produced.
 The consumers do that.
 If a businessman does not strictly obey the orders of the public as they are conveyed to him by the structure of market prices, he suffers losses, he goes bankrupt, and is thus removed from his eminent position at the helm.
 Other men who did better in satisfying the demand of the consumers replace him.

 Producers are entrepreneurs like anybody else.
 They rise and fall at the will of the moviegoer.

 Variety summed up Moonlight and Magnolias very well, writing, “It’s the hell-bent determination and entrepreneurial insanity of the independent producer to which Hutchinson pays tribute.”

-Not only is Moonlight and Magnolias a beautiful tribute to the entrepreneur but an homage to markets.
-An avid theatre goer, Mises would have enjoyed it.
-If it comes to a theatre near you, I hope you’ll get a ticket.
+Not only is Moonlight and Magnolias a beautiful tribute to the entrepreneur; it is an homage to markets.
+An avid theater goer, Mises would have enjoyed it.
+If it comes to a theater near you, I hope you’ll get a ticket.